idstam/dbupsert/README.md

 # Todo:
-Close SQLite connection when it's not in use.
 Empty tables list when changing connection settings.
 Validate that the selected file is indeed a SQLite database in the SQLite builder.
-Set connection to 'none' if a connection builder was clodes before having a valid connection.
+Set connection to 'none' if a connection builder was closed before having a valid connection.
 Count inserts and updates.
+Visualize table definitions.
+Map tables with unmatching names
+Manually map fields
+Create missing tables
+Azure Table Storage
+Batching
+MySql
+PostgreSQL
+MongoDb